gearglow/ReptiliaWithATwist/The List.md

 She wasn't really surprised when she felt the legilimency probe.
 She'd always figured that if *anyone* could read minds, it was Snape, and now that she knew what to look for, she could follow the probe straight back to its source.

-Apparently her resemblance to one Lily Evans was much more obvious now, and it had shaken him.
+Apparently her resemblance to one Lily Evans was much more obvious now, to Snape at least, and it had shaken him.

 *Subtle, Russ,* she sent along the commandeered probe, using the childhood nickname her mother had come up with for Snape.
 She watched gleefully as his eyes widened in shock, and smirked in a particularly Lily-ish way as she grabbed the probe and *tugged* Snape into Elysium.